maillouxc/wikimedia-data-exploration/README.md

 The data prep script in the data directory is the script supplied by Jason Scott, another FGCU student working with Dr. Koufakou on research on this dataset.
+The file is not used by any of my code but was left in because it is needed if you preprocess the data yourself from scratch, rather than using the already processed data that I obtained from Jason.
-This is not to be confused with the data prep file in the root directory of the project, which is a Python file containing functions that I have written myself to assist in data prep.
+That file is not to be confused with the data prep file in the root directory of the project, which is a Python file containing functions that I have written myself to assist in data prep.